UK records another 32,181 coronavirus cases

-London [UK], September 1 (ANI/Xinhua): Another 32,181 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 6,789,581, according to official figures released Tuesday.
+London, Sep 1 (IANS) Another 32,181 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 6,789,581, according to official figures released on Tuesday.

 The country also reported another 50 coronavirus-related deaths.
 The total number of coronavirus-related deaths in Britain now stands at 132,535.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+These figures only include the deaths of people who died within 28 days of their first positive test, the Xinhua news agency reported.

 The latest data came as experts from the Joint Committee on Vaccination and Immunisation (JCVI) prepare to make a final decision on a vaccine booster campaign.